-The following is a list of fall 2014 Barnard English courses that require special sign-up.
-(A list of fall2014 Barnard Film Studies courses that require special sign-up can be found on the Film Studies website.)
-The need for special sign-up as well as how to do so is also stated in the Prerequisites section of each course's course description in the Online Catalogue.
+The following is a list of fall 2017 Barnard English courses that require special sign-up.
+(A list of fall 2017 Barnard Film Studies courses that require special sign-up can be found on the Film Studies website.)
+The need for special sign-up as well as how to do so is also stated in the prerequisites section of each course's course description in the Online Catalogue.

 Courses that Require Instructor Permission

 ENGL BC3121: Public Speaking - limited enrollment; attend the first day of class to receive instructor permission.
 Permission will NOT be granted in advance.